 What caught my attention about his site (and what made me think of you) is his emphasis on continuing the bonds with our loved ones who have died.
 He suggests that sometimes survivors fear that when they accept the loss of their loved ones, it means they have stopped loving them.
 Many people who are unable to let themselves feel the full impact of their loss, find themselves stuck in wishing for the past and the return of a loved one.
 Consequently, there can be no forward movement and no acceptance of the reality of the loss.

 I know from reading your earlier posts that you are afraid, but you do not have to do this difficult grief work all alone.
 There is no right or wrong way to do the work of grieving, and each of us must find our own way.
 But the passage of time will not heal your grief, my friend.
 It is what you do with the time that matters.
 I believe very strongly that the first step in coping with grief is to educate yourself about it, so you know what to expect and what tools are available to help you manage it.
 There is an abundance of help out there just waiting for you to find it.
 If you haven't yet obtained all the help you need, keep on looking!
 You might ask your primary care physician for a referral to someone who specializes in grief therapy or bereavement counseling, or try calling your local hospice or funeral home and asking for a referral.
 Check your local library, book seller or online bookstore to find one of the dozens upon dozens of books written about grief.
 (For suggestions from the bereaved themselves, see Grief Bibliography.)
-Yet another alternative is to take an online email course, such as the one I've written for Self-Healing Expressions.

 I hope that you will continue to use our online Grief Healing Discussion Groups as one more way of obtaining the information, comfort and support you need and deserve as you continue on your own grief journey.
 In any event, please know that I am thinking of you, and I very much appreciate your writing to me.